- …

 Questions and answers about the rent increase

-In the case of a regulated rental contract, we must send you a rent increase proposal at least two months before the effective date of the rent increase.
-You should therefore have received this proposal no later than 30 April if the rent increase takes effect on 1 July.
+In the case of a social rental home, we must send you a rent increase proposal at least two months before the effective date of the rent increase.
+You must therefore have received this proposal by 30 April at the latest, if the rent increase takes effect on 1 July.

-The letter of the rent increase should contain the following subjects:
+The rent increase letter must cover the following topics:

-• percentage or amount by which the rent is to be increased
+• percentage or amount by which the rent will be increased

-• whether an income-dependent rent increase applies (including an income indication from the Tax and Customs Administration)
+• whether an income-related rent increase applies (including an income indication from the Dutch Tax Office)

-• the rent may not be increased if the Rent Commission has temporarily reduced the rent due to maintenance defects
+• the rent may not be increased if the Rent Tribunal (Huurcommissie) has temporarily lowered the rent due to maintenance shortcomings

 Does Vesteda have an income-dependent rent increases this year?